Skip to content

 Granular API key permissions

-You may also try creating an API key with the minimum read-related permissions, then adding it in Rotki and finally checking that the connection was successful and data was loaded as expected.
+You may also try creating an API key with the minimum read-related permissions, then adding it in rotki and finally checking that the connection was successful and data was loaded as expected.
 Otherwise, try again adding more read-related permissions.

 Kraken